Barney McGarry

-Bernard Duane McGarry (December 24, 1917 – March 25, 2001) was an American football guard.
+Bernard Duane McGarry (December 24, 1917 – March 25, 2001) was an American professional football guard.
 He played college football for the University of Utah and professional football for the Cleveland Rams.

 Early years

+McGarry was born in Park City, Utah, in 1917.
+He attended the Park City Schools and was student body president and an all-state football player at Park City High School.

+University of Utah

-A native of Park City, Utah, he was an all-state football player at Park City High School He next played college football for Utah.
-He was the captain of the 1938 Utah Utes football team that won the Mountain States Conference champion and defeated New Mexico in the 1939 Sun Bowl.
+McGarry enrolled at the University of Utah and played college football as a guard, tackle, and placekicker for Utah Utes.
+He was the captain of the 1938 Utah Utes football team that won the Mountain States Conference championship and defeated New Mexico in the 1939 Sun Bowl.

 Professional football

-He was drafted by the Cleveland Rams in the sixth round (43rd overall pick) of the 1939 NFL Draft.
-He appeared in 37 games, 28 as a starter, for the Rams from 1939 to 1942.
+McGarry was drafted by the Cleveland Rams in the sixth round (43rd overall pick) of the 1939 NFL draft.
+In his first season with the Rams, McGarry played at running guard and regular guard.
+He described his first year in the NFL as follows:It was swell.
+I've never seen anything like it, and I sure hope to play again next season.
+The games are a lot faster than college because the players know what the game is all about.
+The contests are tougher, but, aside from that, there is not much difference between pro and college games.

+McGarry appeared in 37 NFL games, 28 as a starter, for the Rams from 1939 to 1942.

 Family and later years

 McGarry was married in 1941 to Relva Johnson.
 After retiring from football, he worked as a floor coverings contractor.
 She died in 1980, and he married Margarett Bramwell in 1983.
 He died in 2001 at age 83 in Provo, Utah.